Okanagan-Shuswap weather: mix of sun and clouds - BC Local News

 Today’s weather according to Environment Canada:

-Kelowna: A mix of sun and cloud, clearing this afternoon.
-High 23 C. UV index 9 or very high.
+Kelowna: A mix of sun and cloud, 40 per cent chance of showers late this afternoon with risk of a thunderstorm.
+High 24 C. UV index 8 or very high.

-Vernon: A mix of sun and cloud.
-High 23 C. UV index 9 or very high.

-Tonight: Partly cloudy with 30 per cent chance of showers this evening; clearing late this evening.
+Tonight: Mainly cloudy with 60 per cent chance of showers.
+Risk of a thunderstorm this evening.
 Low 11 C.

+Vernon: A mix of sun and cloud, 40 per cent chance of showers late this afternoon with risk of a thunderstorm.
+High 24 C. UV index 8 or very high.

+Tonight: Mainly cloudy with 60 per cent chance of showers.
+Risk of a thunderstorm this evening.
+Low 11 C.

+Tonight: Mainly cloudy with 60 percent chance of showers.
+Risk of a thunderstorm this evening.
+Low 11 C.

-Salmon Arm: A mix of sun and cloud.
-High 23 C. UV index 9 or very high.
+Salmon Arm: Sunny this morning then a mix of sun and cloud with 30 percent chance of showers late this afternoon.
+Risk of a thunderstorm late this afternoon.
+High 23 C. UV index 8 or very high.

-Tonight: Partly cloudy with 30 per cent chance of showers this evening; clearing late this evening.
-Low 9 C.
+Tonight: Mainly cloudy with 60 per cent chance of showers.
+Risk of a thunderstorm this evening.
+Low 12 C.

-Remember to tag us in all your weather-related posts with the hashtag #yourkelowna, #yourvernon, #yourpenticton, #yoursalmonarm.
+Remember to tag us in your social media posts with #yourkelowna, #yourvernon, #yourpenticton, #yoursalmonarm.

 To report a typo, email:newstips@vernonmorningstar.com.